jmgk77/PAINTENGINE/README.md

 Color related:

-    color_blacklist: array of color object [{r:, g:, b:, a:}] where the tools don't work
+    color_blocklist: array of color object [{r:, g:, b:, a:}] where the tools don't work

     color_transparency: array of color object [{r:, g:, b:, a:}] transparent in stickers